-If you need assistance completing the program specific information required in the online application, please contact Marty Brown at marty.brown@ncdps.gov or Tonishia Lockley at toni.lockley1@ncdps.gov
+If you need assistance completing the program specific information required in the online application, please contact Tonishia Lockley at toni.lockley1@ncdps.gov

-In addition to the online application submission, each application must include one (1) scanned copy (bearing original signatures in black ink) of the required certifications, letters, MOUs, and anti- lobbying documents.
+In addition to the online application submission, each application must include one (1) scanned copy (bearing original signatures in black ink) of the required certifications, letters, MOUs, and antilobbying documents.
 These documents should be uploaded as attachments to your application in the GEMS system.

-Grant Application Deadline: January 31, 2020
+Grant Application Deadline: January 31, 2021